 In the preferred representation this information would be expressed in a separate Observation class instance because it relates to a general examination procedure which may have resulted in several distinct assertions.

-An Observation class instance in which the Observation.value is a SNOMED CT expression representing a [ <<404684003 | clinical finding ] or a [ <<413350009 | finding with explicit context ] SHALL NOT contain an Observation.code which when interpreted with the Observation.value yields a meaning that is substantially different from the meaning implied if the Observation.code was "ASSERTION".

-For example, an Observation.code meaning "Past history" or "Family history" may substantially alter the interpretation of a [ <<404684003 | clinical finding ] and should not be used in this way.
-Instead the SNOMED CT context model should be used to capture these significant differences in meaning.

-2.2.2.3 Discussion and Rationale
+Discussion and Rationale

 In some cases the way that the Observation.code and Observation.value attributes are populated and interpreted has led to extensive discussions which are summarized below.

 A clinical record consists of statements related directly or indirectly to the health of a patient.
 Some statements relate to actions taken or requested as part of the provision of care.
 These actions may include procedures, investigations, referrals, encounters, supply and administration of medication.
-In the case of these statements, SNOMED CT expressions representing [ <<71388002 | procedure ] concepts provide appropriate content for the Observation.code attribute of the relevant Observation class specialization.
+In the case of these statements, SNOMED CT expressions representing [ <<71388002 | procedure |] concepts provide appropriate content for the Observation.code attribute of the relevant Observation class specialization.

 Other statements in a clinical record relate to information found or derived in a variety of ways during the delivery of care.
 These statements can be referred to as “statements about clinical findings”.
 The way in which “statements about clinical findings” are represented has been a source of considerable discussion within HL7.
 This discussion focuses on the way in which the coded representation of such statements is expressed in the Observation.code and Observation.value attributes of the Observation class.